 Not that a vigorous ski vacation ever feels like a ripoff, but holy Alberto Tomba has the sport gotten expensive.
 Lift tickets are regularly over $125, condos can go for $2,500 a week or more, and drinks at après ski bars are often pricier than they are in Vegas nightclubs.
 Skiing was never a budget sport, but now it’s approaching equestrian and skydiving as a “take out a loan” sport.

 While we can’t do much about the price of drinks or lift tickets, we can help you control your cost of accommodations.
 We put our heads together with Airbnb, who dished on the 10 hottest North American ski destinations this winter, based on increased booking demand.
-In each spot, we found the coolest Airbnb you can rent for under $100 a night, with a tolerable proximity to the mountain.
+In each spot, we found the coolest Airbnb you can rent for affordable rates, with a tolerable proximity to the mountain.

 1. Ski in/out townhome with onsite golf — Big Sky, Montana